-MGED 7900 Directed Study in Middle Grades Education
+MGED 7900 Directed Study in Middle Grades Education 1-0-1 to 3-0-3

 Prerequisites: 15 Hours of Graduate Work with a "B" average.
 Opportunity for intensive individual study in the student's field of specialization of an area peculiar to his or her needs.